 The Refugee Hosts research project aimed to re-frame debates surrounding ‘humanitarian narratives’ which frequently result in the silencing of refugee experiences and the framing of refugees as suffering victims.
 In the context of conflict-induced displacement from Syria, these narratives have acted as a barrier to understanding refugee communities; how people with displacement backgrounds themselves respond to protect their rights and the rights of other people; and how people who have been displaced perceive diverse encounters.
 These aspects of displacement and responses to displacement have been written about by Refugee Hosts’ Writer in Residence and Co Investigators, examples of which can be seen below.

 The project has illuminated the important role that literature and stories play in both motivating responses to, and understanding, experiences of displacement.
 Past stories of both hosting, and of being hosting, constitute a key device for those navigating contemporary displacement today.
-We have also thought through the role of literature in relation to translation, which we explored through the project’s translation workshops in addition to our Translation and Displacement blog series.
+We have also thought through the role of literature in relation to translation, which we have explored through the project’s translation workshops in addition to our Translation and Displacement blog series.

 Below are a selection of these connected stories.
 They are documented in a variety of mediums, from prose to poetry, and podcasts to photographs.